NoriKaneshige/PDB_ZINC_SCRAPER/README.md

 You will be getting data from two sites. **Zinc** and **Protein Data Bank(PDB)**.
 Zinc (http://zinc15.docking.org/) is  a free database of commercially-available compounds for virtual screening.
 You will be scraping Zinc Substances pages (http://zinc15.docking.org/substances/).
 PDB (http://www.rcsb.org/) stores data of biological macromolecular structures, mostly protein crystal structures.
 To make the search easier in this SI508 final project, a user can simply run a py file that interacts with the user.
+In this final project, I have two main purposes.

+**1) I want to get data from Zinc for future virtual screening.**

+**2) I want to get data from PDB to find proteins that are co-crystalized with short peptides.**

+**1) is straightforward.
+But let me explain about 2) little more.
+Often times, in drug discovery, we want to find a short peptides that can find target proteins.
+This is often the beginning of drug discovery.
+However, even though we could search protein data in PDB by our hand one by one to find proteins with short peptides, it is super time consuming.
+There is no way to quickly find it as of now.
+So, I wanted to automate this process!**

 ### Cloning from Github repository